FAQ

 • The section of the 1986 Act under which they have been disqualified

-• Any Exemptions a disqualified director has received from a Court in order to allow them to continue acting as a director for specified companies
+• Any exemptions a banned director has received from a Court in order to allow them to continue acting as a director for specified companies

 The Disqualified Directors Register is open to the public for inspection and therefore is most often used by companies or organisations to find out whether a prospective director is currently disqualified.
 Once a disqualification order period has been completed, the record of the disqualification and the person’s name is deleted from the Register.